Description

 | Clear window | Lets customers see ingredients inside | Kraft or SBS with film | Light gloss sheen | Retail and chilled display units |

-| Strong walls | Helps sides stay straight on the move | Rigid board styles | Smooth outer surface | Takeaway and courier delivery |
+| Strong walls | Helps sides stay straight during handling | Rigid board styles | Smooth outer surface | Takeaway and courier delivery |

 | Wide base | Gives space for mixed components | Certified food card | Gentle matte look | Cold bowls, grains, and mixed salads |